 - A portion of funds for the upcoming school year is available as of May 1 to purchase CORE curriculum (Math, Science, Social Studies, Language Arts).
 An SLP and SLP Budget must be on file prior to the release of these initial funds.
-Remaining funds are available after October 15. - CHEK ABC does not pay for lessons/activities between July 1 and September 30. - Family PO#s and prepaid resource cards are only valid for the current school year until May 1. - Funds remaining after May 1 cannot be carried over to the next school year. - Parents are responsible for adhering to each vendor's return/exchange policies. - All non-consumable resources are considered property of CHEK ABC and must be returned. - High School students are provided course materials, and may access Third Party resource funds for elective courses. - All purchases are subject to the SLP & must stay within Third Party amounts.
+Remaining funds are available after October 15. - CHEK ABC does not pay for lessons/activities between July 1 and September 30. - Funds remaining after May 1 cannot be carried over to the next school year. - Parents are responsible for adhering to each vendor's return/exchange policies. - All non-consumable resources are considered property of CHEK ABC and must be returned. - High School students are provided course materials, and may access Third Party resource funds for elective courses. - All purchases are subject to the SLP & must stay within Third Party amounts.
 Parents may be required to reimburse CHEK ABC for purchases that are not relevant to the SLP or for amounts over the allotted funding for each family.